vrubinat/ol3-build-custom/README.md

 	  })
 	});

-2.[optional]
-Create your css file with same name that js file.
+2. [optional] Create your css file with same name that js file.
-3.Open cmd/Terminal and go to Project Dir.
+3. Open cmd/Terminal and go to Project Dir.
-4.Exexute grunt #your file name#
+4. Exexute grunt #your file name#

 ##Results
 1. Go to Dist folder in project dir.